Menu

 We teach composition skills through role play, a wealth of activities we provide for children to experience, speaking and listening and vocabulary development, class discussions, listening to stories, guided reading, specific topic writing lessons, and throughout all areas of the curriculum.

 Reception have a wide range of writing activities planned as part of the rich continuous provision for children to explore daily during exploring time when children engage in self-initiated activities and teachers and teaching assistants observe and interact with children to develop their writing skills.
-Specific writing areas are set up to encourage and motivate children to write.
-Reception children take part in adult–led dough disco sessions to strengthen and develop children’s finger and hand muscles in preparation for writing.
+Specific writing areas are set up to encourage and motivate children to write independently.

-Reception children have a daily "Twinkl Phonics" lesson in which children sing songs, practice hearing, reading and writing letter sounds.
+Reception children have a daily 'Twinkl' Phonics lesson in which children sing songs, practice hearing, reading and writing letter sounds and shapes.

-Writing in KS1 is taught daily within our systematic synthetic phonics scheme "Twinkl phonics" sessions in which children learn to use phonics to write sounds, words, captions and sentences as well as learning handwriting, spelling, grammar and English vocabulary.
-Children in years 1 and 2 have writing lessons following our topic focus each term to give children a purpose for their writing.
-See our curriculum web page and year 1 and 2 web pages for curriculum topic plans.
+Writing in KS1 is taught daily within our systematic synthetic phonics scheme 'Twinkl' Phonics sessions in which children learn to use phonics to write sounds, words, captions and sentences as well as learning handwriting, spelling, grammar and English vocabulary.
+Children in years 1 and 2 have writing lessons following our scheme: 'Literacy Tree - Writing Roots'.
 We cover a wide variety of writing genre in KS1 including writing, lists, recipes and instructions, character descriptions, stories, non-fiction, reports, recounts, reviews, postcards or letters, poems.
 We also write throughout other curriculum subject areas to explain our ideas, thinking, knowledge and learning.

 Writing competitions!